 3. CRM Enrichment and Lead Scoring

 The problem: Leads enter the CRM with minimal data — a name, an email, a company name.
 Sales spends time researching each lead before the first call.
-Lead quality is assessed inconsistently.
+Lead quality is assessed inconsistently across reps.

-The automation: A Make workflow triggers on every new CRM contact.
-It calls an enrichment API (Clearbit, Apollo, or a custom scraper) to populate company size, industry, LinkedIn URL, and revenue range.
-An LLM node then scores the lead against your ideal customer profile and appends a one-sentence qualification summary to the CRM record.
+The build: A webhook listener fires on every new CRM contact.
+It calls enrichment APIs (Clearbit, Apollo, or a custom scraper built for your use case) to populate company size, industry, LinkedIn URL, and revenue range.
+An LLM function scores the lead against your ideal customer profile and writes a one-sentence qualification summary back to the CRM record via API.
 High-score leads trigger a Slack notification to the relevant account executive with the enriched profile.

 4. Content Repurposing Pipeline